parlough/site-www/src/_tutorials/server/fetch-data.md

 ```

 A handwritten method, such as used here,
-might be sufficient for relatively simple APIs,
+is often sufficient for relatively simple JSON structures,
-but there other options.
+but there are more flexible options as well.
-To learn more about JSON serialization,
+To learn more about JSON serialization and deserialization,
-including automatic generation of JSON serialization logic,
+including automatic generation of the conversion logic,
 see the [Using JSON][] guide.

+[Using JSON]: /guides/json

 ### Convert the response to a `PackageInfo` object

-To learn more about JSON and parsing it,
-see the [Using JSON][] guide.
+Now you have a class to store your data
+and a way to convert the decoded JSON object
+into an object of that type.
+Next you can write a function which
+puts everything to together:

+1. Create your `URI` based off a passed-in package name.
+2. Use `http.get` to retrieve the data for that package.
+3. If the request didn't succeed, return null.
+4. If the request succeeded, use `json.decode` to
+   decode the response body into a JSON string.
+5. Converted the decoded JSON string into a `PackageInfo` object
+   using the `PackageInfo.fromJson` factory constructor you created.

 <?code-excerpt "bin/fetch_http_package.dart (get-package)"?>
 ```dart